Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Internet of Underwater Things (IoUwT)

 \subsection{RIS in Underwater medium}

 While EM, MI and even optical signal propagation in the water medium (especially in clean sweet water) are possible over short distances, transmissions over larger distances using acoustic signaling are preferred in the context of the IoUwT.
-Hence, we focus on acoustic signaling in this application\footnote{It is worth mentioning that the main challenge for the EM signaling is the signal absorption, as mentioned earlier, which can hardly be combated using RIS technology.}.
+With large distances, the absorption of EM radiation by the medium leads to a heavy degradation of the signal quality, which cannot be combated using RIS technology.
+Hence, we focus on acoustic signaling in this application.

 As mentioned earlier, acoustic signal propagation in the underwater medium suffers most from scattering at uneven surfaces, water streams and fish.
 This leads to a high path loss and extreme frequency selectivity of the communication channel due to the multipath, such that only very narrow signal bandwidths are tolerated.
 Correspondingly, the effective data rate is very low.
 Hence, these weaknesses need to be mitigated using RIS.
+Note that the role of RIS in this scenario is not to avoid blockage by finding a more suitable path around it (as it is usually suggested in conventional terrestrial communications), but to combat the multipath effect, which is present even in case of line-of-sight propagation due to frequency-selective fading in the water medium.
 The deployment of RIS in this scenario is illustrated in Fig. \ref{fig:underwater_RIS}.